akatragjini/autocad-cross_sections/README.md

-# autocad-section_cut
+# AutoCAD Cross Section Tool
-Section cutting routine for AutoCAD.
-Applications in numerical modeling, mining, etc.
+## Cut and export cross-sections using AutoCAD's native application support tool.
+Examples include numerical modeling, mining, hydrogeology, etc.

 -It is important that users understand and are comfortable manipulating AutoCAD in 3-Dimensions.